 After the above revision of the Code, the Follow-up Council continued discussions with respect to measures to further promote corporate governance reform, and publicized an opinion statement entitled "Recommended Directions for Further Promotion of Corporate Governance Reform" on April 24, 2019.
-In response to the Opinion Statement, the Council of Experts on the Stewardship Code (FY2019) met 3 times from October 2019 onward to discuss the Code's revision, and the Code was revised on March 24, 2020.
+In response to the Opinion Statement, the Council of Experts on the Stewardship Code (FY2019) met to discuss the Code's revision, and the Code was revised on March 24, 2020.